Police Civil Unit

 Protection Orders take priority over all other types of service.
 This is due to the potential for injury to those persons involved in such situations.
 Evictions are the second highest priority of the Civil Unit.
 These court orders are time sensitive and must be scheduled in advance of their execution.
-Officers assigned to the Civil Unit often encounter criminal activity while serving civil papers and executing court orders.
+Officers assigned to the Civil Unit may encounter criminal activity while serving civil papers and executing court orders.
 When this occurs, the officers have authority to take appropriate action in accordance with the law.

 Sheriff Sales

-Civil Service
+Civil Process Service in Broomfield

 The BPD Civil Unit provides service of court papers within the County of Broomfield.
 All documents submitted for service must be valid, and all fees must be paid in advance.
 Papers may be returned if fees are not paid, time does not allow for legal service, or if the quality does not allow for service.